katarinagresova/biology-crash-course/_posts/2021-04-30-translation.md

 image:
 ---

-DNA is double stranded long molecule that is made out of 4 nucleotides - A, T, C, G. Messenger RNA (mRNA) is shorter single stranded molecule also made out 4 nucleotides, but this time it is - A, U, C, G. This U (uracil) nucleotide is RNA equivalent to T (thymine) nucleotide in DNA.
+DNA is long double stranded molecule that is made out of 4 nucleotides - A, T, C, G. Messenger RNA (mRNA) is shorter single stranded molecule also made out 4 nucleotides, but this time it is A, U, C, G. This U (uracil) nucleotide is RNA equivalent to T (thymine) nucleotide in DNA.
 Proteins are also single stranded molecules but they are not made out of nucleotides.
 This is why process of producing protein based on RNA is called translation - we are translating into a completely different kind of chemical.
 Building blocks of proteins are called amino acids.
 There are 20 different amino acids that are used in living organisms that we know.
 There is many more amino acids as chemical molecules, but they're 20 that are used in in life.

 ![](http://www.zo.utexas.edu/faculty/sjasper/images/17.3.gif){:height="60%" width="60%"}